 We asked the client to remove the zip code field.
 Immediately, the conversion rate went up.
 Yes, zip code could destroy your online store capacity to get customers to buy.
 Our finding was that it frustrates shoppers by asking them to provide something they cannot technically provide.
 No one knows his or her zip code in Nigeria unless you are working in the Post Office.
 Yet, asking for that, even optional, is common in online stores in Nigeria.

 Of course, there is nothing that says that a number may be in the price field.
 You can just ask the price to quote a price while you counter-propose.
-It is Africa, people.
+It is Africa, people.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).